These are the shares UK investors were buying last week | Fool UK

 |Oil & gas

-That being said, investors shouldn’t use past results to give an indication of future performance.
-That’s because the market is typically always one-step ahead.
+Past performance is not a reliable indicator of future returns because, in the world of investing, the market is always (at least) one step ahead.
+In other words, it’s rarely a winning strategy to base investing decisions on short-term trends or recent price swings.

-A far better strategy is for investors to do their own research before choosing stocks to invest in.
-As with any investing, the value of an investment can rise and fall.
-Our investing basics guide explains more tips.
+Instead, choose your investments carefully.
+Always do your own research and ensure you take into account your personal appetite for risk.

 Are you looking to invest?
-Take a look at The Motley Fool’s top-rated share dealing accounts to find the right account for you.
+Take a look at our top-rated share dealing accounts.
+If you’re a newbie, also take the time to read our investing basics guide to get yourself on the right path.

 Don’t leave it until the last minute: get your ISA sorted now!